Southend Pier Railway: Decline

 A battery powered single passenger car, built by Castleline of Nottingham, entered service in November 1995 for service in winter.
 This car is numbered 1835, the year that Southend Pier first appeared on Admiralty charts.
 There are also several wagons for maintenance trains.

 21st century

 On 9 October 2005, a fire severely damaged much of the pier head including the railway station.
 The station was temporarily re-sited, until a new and modern structure was opened on the original site in September 2009.
 Although the passenger trains were not damaged, two wagons used on maintenance trains were destroyed in the fire.

 In September 2016, the railway was out of action due to emergency engineering works, though the pier itself was still open to the public.
 The Pier Railway reopened in late 2016.
-Two new, Severn Lamb built, trains were scheduled to replace the 1986 built trains in 2021.
+Two new trains, built by Severn Lamb, were scheduled to replace the 1986 built trains in 2021.
+A public consultation was held in 2020, with three possible colour schemes and four designs for the nose cone.
+3,466 people responded, and the modern nose cone with traditional green and cream livery were the most popular.
 The new trains began arriving at the pier on 28 September 2021.
 They are painted in the green and cream livery carried by the earlier electric trains.
+They were originally expected to be running in 2021, but delivery was delayed due to a problem with the paint.
+Commissioning testing took place after they were delivered, which was expected to be completed by February 2022.

+The new trains were formally unveilled by Prince Charles and Camilla, Duchess of Cornwall on 1 March 2022, while they were visiting the town to award it city status.
+Prince Charles named the first train Sir David Amess, after the former MP for the town who was murdered.
+Further delays occurred, and the first passengers were carried by the new trains on 5 April.
+There were problems on 28 April, when the doors failed to open and passengers were stuck inside the carriage.
+Continuing teething problems resulted in the diesel train Sir William Heygate being put back into service in August, while problems with the new stock were rectified.
+The first electric train returned to service on 22 September 2022, and the service was maintained by continuing to run the diesel train until commissioning of the second electric train was completed.

+On 6 October 2024, one of the battery electric trains was damaged when it failed to stop before hitting the buffers at the Pier Head station.
+The train was carrying passengers, but there were no reports of any injuries.
+However, a glass panel in one of the doors had to be removed to allow passengers to leave the front carriage.
+Southend Council stated that the train would be out of service until an investigation by the Office of Road and Rail was completed.